Master of Science, Library and Information Science (MS LIS)

 Why a Simmons’s Library and Information Science Degree?

-• Nationally accredited MS in Library and Information Science ranked in the top 10 by U.S. News & World Report
+• Nationally accredited MS in Library and Information Science program and top ranked by U.S. News & World Report

 • A commitment to helping students build exceptional careers in library and information science since 1902